juntylpro1/secure-enterprise/onboard-custom.md

 {: #custom-solution-access-ui}
 {: ui}

 Let users know the service and platform access roles that are needed to install your product.
 The IAM access that you add is required for users to install your product.
-If you have included IAM access information in your catalog manifest file, the information was imported during onboarding.
+If you included IAM access information in your catalog manifest file, the information was imported during onboarding.
 If not, you can add new access.
 For more information, see [Service access roles](/docs/account?topic=account-userroles#service_access_roles).

 #### Adding new IAM access
 {: #custom-solution-new-access}